Efficient evaluation of the dark-matter two-loop power spectrum in the EFT of LSS: Perturbative expansion of the power spectrum

 \section{{Perturbative expansion of the power spectrum}}

 We are now ready to set up the computation of a particular, perhaps the most important, correlation function: the power spectrum.
-The equal-time power-spectrum is the Fourier transform of the two-point correlation function of the density contrast,
+The equal-time power spectrum is the Fourier transform of the two-point correlation function of the density contrast,